Diagnosis

 What to expect from your doctor

-Your healthcare team is likely to ask you many questions.
+Members of your healthcare team are likely to ask you many questions if they think your child has coarctation of the aorta.
 Being ready to answer them may save time to go over anything you want to spend more time on.
 Your healthcare team may ask:

 - When did you first notice your child's symptoms?